-Colorado native Molly Parris is currently a college freshman at American University in Washington, DC.
-Majoring in Interdisciplinary Studies: Communications, Legal Institutions, Economics, and Government (CLEG) and working towards a Certificate in Advanced Leadership Studies through the School of Public Affairs Leadership Program, Molly plans to attend law school following her expected graduation in May 2021 and continue on to pursue a career in governmental relations or administration.
+My name is Molly Parris, an undergraduate student at American University in Washington, DC, where I am pursuing a degree in Interdisciplinary Studies: Communications, Legal Institutions, Economics, and Government (CLEG) and working towards a Certificate in Advanced Leadership Studies through the School of Public Affairs Leadership Program.

 When I was 8 years old, the Democratic National Convention took place in my hometown of Denver, Colorado, exposing me to politics for the first time.
 Along with the convention came a traveling expo on the U.S. Presidency that my parents took my siblings and I to.
 I went in the only appropriate outfit for an event of this sort: A “Molly for President” shirt.

 That day I realized the power that the government has to impact the lives of each and every person residing in the United States.
 While I will likely never actually run for president, I have never lost the realization that as a citizen of this country, I have the power to use my voice to help people.
 My love for politics that I gained that day as the Democratic National Convention was happening in my backyard has turned in to a passion for helping others and doing what I can to stand up against the injustices of the world.